 Fish as a food are not really present in Homer’s Iliad, though it is somewhat in his Odyssey.
 In general, though, the heroes of the earliest Greek writings such as the Iliad and the Odyssey considered fish a “lesser” food.
 Santos-Neves, Carolina.
 10 Questions for Olympic Diet Expert Dr. Louis E. Grivetti.
 Gourmet Magazine.
 25 July 2012.

 Meat in Ancient Greece

 Though the Greeks ate some meat, meat had slightly barbaric connotations for them.
-They probably didn’t eat more than 2 to 5 pounds (1 to 2 kg) of meat a year in total.
+They probably didn’t eat more than 1 to 2 kg (2 to 5 pounds) of meat a year in total.
 There were even vegetarian groups that rejected it entirely.
-Greeks would, however, eat dogs, something that is now beyond the pale for us.
+Greeks would, however, eat dogs, something that is now beyond the pale for the Western world.

 Other Greeks felt that Greeks in Thessaly, Macedonia, and Thrace ate too much meat.

 Meat was never eaten before it was sacrificed; this in their mind showed a respect for the life of an animal by dedicating it to a god.
 Every banquet began with a sacrifice.
 Animals such as hares and geese weren’t sacrificed, however, so they were a less complicated meat to serve.